-At the Phoenix International Raceway, 7602 S. Avondale Blvd. at Baseline Road, Avondale (tel.
-866/408-7223; www.phoenixintlraceway.com), there’s NASCAR and Indy Car racing on the world’s fastest 1-mile oval.
+Auto Racing—At the ISM Raceway (formerly Phoenix International), 7602 S. Avondale Blvd. at Baseline Rd., Avondale (www.ismraceway.com; tel.
+866/408-7223), there’s NASCAR and Indy Car racing on the world’s fastest 1-mile oval.
 Tickets generally range from around $10 to $120.

-Ice hockey in the desert?
-It may not make sense, but even Phoenicians are crazy about ice hockey (maybe it's all those northern transplants).
-The NHL’s Phoenix Coyotes (tel.
-480/563-7825; www.phoenixcoyotes.com) plays at the state-of-the-art Jobing.com Arena in Glendale (northwest of downtown Phoenix).
+Hockey—The NHL’s Phoenix Coyotes (www.phoenixcoyotes.com; tel.
+480/563-7825) plays at the state-of-the-art Jobing.com Arena in Glendale (northwest of downtown Phoenix).
 Tickets cost $36 to $354.